OpenEngineer/Plutus-Light/README.md

 # Plutus-Light
 DSL for cardano smart contracts.

-We have renamed Plutus-Light to 'Helios'.
+Plutus-Light has been renamed to 'Helios'.

-We have moved the repository [here](https://github.com/hyperion-bt/helios)
+The repository has been moved [here](https://github.com/hyperion-bt/helios)